dwoo-project/docs/documentation/1.x/extending-dwoo.md

 ## How to extends to the Dwoo class ?
 {% highlight php %}
 <?php
-class MyTemplate extends DWoo {
+class MyTemplate extends Dwoo {

 }
 {% endhighlight %}